howonlee/howonlee.github.io/_posts/2020-02-12-I%20Add%2020%20Seconds%20of%20Latency%20to%20Every%20Website%20I%20Visit.md

 But if folks make more money off of customers when they reduce latency, there has to be some power in increasing latency.

-I actually found one some months ago.
+I actually found something some months ago.
 It stems from my own usage of the consumer web.

-Of course, nearly everyone who writes software uses the consumer web, often to excess.
+Nearly everyone who writes software uses the consumer web, often to excess.

 I, as a bonafide computer toucher, am no exception.